Viejas Casino & Resort

-Viejas Casino & Resort is a casino hotel and outlet center owned by the Viejas Band of Kumeyaay Indians in Alpine, California.
-The casino has over 2,000 slot machines, up to 86 table games, three restaurants, a deli, bingo, an off-track betting facility, a lounge, the largest outdoor ice rink in Southern California, concert venues, and multiple indoor and outdoor meeting spaces.
-Opened in March 2013, the original hotel had 128 rooms; an expansion was completed in October 2015 with the opening of an additional hotel tower with 109 deluxe rooms and luxury suites increasing hotel accommodations to a total of 237 rooms and suites.
+Viejas Casino & Resort is a luxury casino resort and outlet center owned and operated by the Viejas Band of Kumeyaay Indians, located in Alpine, California.
+The resort features over 2,000 slot machines offering a mix of new and traditional titles, a wide selection of table games including blackjack, craps, roulette, and baccarat, as well as bingo and an off-track betting facility.
+The gaming floor includes cocktail service and multiple bars throughout the property.

+The resort offers multiple dining venues, including the AAA Four Diamond award-winning Grove Steakhouse, Baron Long Bar & Grill, Ginger Noodle House, The Daily Roast (serving Starbucks coffee), and additional casual and in-room dining options.
+Additional amenities include the myViejas Players Club loyalty program, live entertainment and concerts, and a variety of indoor and outdoor event spaces, including a ballroom, meeting rooms, and conference facilities.

+The property also includes the Viejas Outlets, an open-air shopping mall featuring a range of internationally recognized retail brands, and the Willows Hotel & Spa, a boutique luxury hotel tower with a full-service spa and salon.
+The resort is home to one of the largest outdoor ice rinks in Southern California.

+The hotel opened in March 2013 with 128 rooms.
+An expansion completed in October 2015 added a second tower with 109 rooms and suites.
+Subsequent expansions have increased total accommodations to 397 rooms, including the Willows Hotel & Spa.

 History

 In 1932, the Viejas Band of Kumeyaay Indians purchased the reservation with their share of proceeds from a forced eviction from the area now containing El Capitan Reservoir.
 The Viejas tribe is one of five California tribes that signed a modified compact with Governor Arnold Schwarzenegger granting unlimited slot machines in return for higher payments to the state.

 In 1977, the Viejas Bingo Room opened in the Ma Tar Awa RV Park on the Viejas reservation.
 Viejas Casino opened its doors on September 13, 1991.
 The bingo room was moved inside the casino from the RV resort in 1994.
 Six years later, a new bingo room was built east of the casino.
 In 2006, a $19 million project to remodel the casino was completed.

 In 2007, the Viejas tribe announced an $800 million expansion project including a second casino, hotel, and parking garage.
 By 2015, Viejas Casino had a newly renovated non-smoking casino area, a 5-story parking garage, and an expanded hotel section.
 A poker room was added in early 2016 but was later removed.
 The addition of the new hotel, the Willows Hotel & Spa, was completed by February 2018.
 The new luxury hotel tower is for adults only (21+) and has 159 suites, a spa, fitness center, upscale dining options, and an expanded gaming area.
 The renovation also included a high-limit gaming area.